PierreLvx/qpress/readme.md

 [![Build Status](https://www.travis-ci.com/PierreLvx/qpress.svg?branch=master)](https://www.travis-ci.com/PierreLvx/qpress)

-This repo is a copy of the latest [publicly available](http://www.quicklz.com/) version of `qpress`, with patches for it to compile on Mac OS.
+This repo is a copy of the latest [publicly available](http://www.quicklz.com/) version of `qpress`, with patches several patches, including MacOS compatibility.

 Please see the Travis CI build matrix for a list of tested build environments.